ocaml/dune/doc/stanzas/cram.rst

       .. versionadded:: 3.12

       When set to ``false``, do not add the tests to the ``runtest`` alias.
-      The default is to add every cram test to ``runtest``, but this is not always desired.
+      The default is to add every Cram test to ``runtest``, but this is not always desired.